LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 You can absolutely do TDD in Next.js.
 The principles Ted teaches—prediction, outside-in, IO-Free vs IO-Based—are universal.
 The tools are different, but the workflow translates.

-**Start small.** One E2E test.
-One API test.
-One util test.
+**Start small.** One IO-Based Playwright test.
+One IO-Based API route test.
+One IO-Free util test.
 Build the muscle memory.
 The TypeScript syntax will become familiar as you write more tests.

 **Trust the process.** When a test fails and you're not sure why, that's *information*.
 When you can't make a test pass without dropping down a layer, that's the *design emerging*.